badgateway/ketting-wiki/Getting-Started.md

-Lets get started with Ketting!
+Let's get started with Ketting!

 The Basics
 ----------